HGVSnomenclature/hgvs-nomenclature/docs/background/glossary.md

 - CDS: coding DNA sequence, a sequence translated in to an amino acid sequence (protein).

+- chimeric transcript: a transcript (RNA molecule) composed of transcript segments from two or more genes.

 - chimerism: the occurrence in one individual of two or more cell populations, derived from different zygotes, with different sequences (based on [MESH](http://www.ncbi.nlm.nih.gov/mesh?term=chimerism)).
 Opposite of mosaicism.: descriptions see [General/Charcters used](../recommendations/general.md#characters).

 - cis: two variants are **"in cis"** when they are on the same allele (DNA molecule, chromosome).